Contrasting ACM Research (NASDAQ:ACMR) and Chipmos Technologies (NASDAQ:IMOS)

 |2.80

-ACM Research currently has a consensus price target of $29.40, suggesting a potential upside of 6.18%.
-Given ACM Research’s stronger consensus rating and higher probable upside, equities research analysts clearly believe ACM Research is more favorable than Chipmos Technologies.
+ACM Research has a consensus price target of $29.40, indicating a potential upside of 3.05%.
+Given ACM Research’s stronger consensus rating and higher possible upside, analysts plainly believe ACM Research is more favorable than Chipmos Technologies.

-This table compares ACM Research and Chipmos Technologies’ net margins, return on equity and return on assets.

 Earnings and Valuation

-This table compares ACM Research and Chipmos Technologies”s revenue, earnings per share and valuation.
+This table compares Chipmos Technologies and ACM Research”s gross revenue, earnings per share and valuation.

 |Gross Revenue